 Genetically modified coffee plant yields low-caffeine beans

-Shinjiro Ogita and his team at the Nara Institute of Science and Technology also want to apply the technique to Arabic coffee plants.
-The high-quality Arabic coffee accounts for about 70 percent of the world market.
+Shinjiro Ogita and his team at the Nara Institute of Science and Technology also want to apply the technique to Arabica coffee plants.
+High-quality Arabica coffee accounts for about 70 percent of the world market.

-The method also opens up the possibility of crossing existing plant species more quickly and thus shortening the breeding period.
+The method also opens up the possibility of crossing existing plant species more quickly, thus shortening the breeding period.
 In addition, completely new types of coffee plants can be developed in this way.

 So far, however, all attempts to breed low-caffeine coffee plants by naturally crossing different species have failed.
 The genetic barriers between the species turned out to be too high.